lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Security.md

 preamble: >
 ---

-### Warning: This part is under construction.
-Users should not expect federations are secure applying this property.
+### Warning: the experimental security features described on this page are under development and not production ready.
+Users should not expect their federations will be secure if the `auth` target property is enabled.

 By default, there is no secure authentication happening when a federate joins a federation, and data exchanged by federates is not encrypted.
-The `auth` target property can be used to change this.
+For targets that support it, the `auth` target property can be used to enable authentication between federates.
+Messages exchanged between federates after authentication are **not encrypted**, but this capability is planned for the future.

 <div class="lf-cpp lf-py lf-ts lf-rs">